-As a full-time blogger, I receive a ton of product, whether it’s by brands just hoping I’ll try and/or wear their pieces and tag them, for actual negotiated and sponsored posts or projects, and sometimes just because (with no strings attached).
-Couple receiving all these products (accessories, beauty products, clothes, etc.) with all the pieces I personally purchase for projects or outfit shoots, along with the clothing that I no longer wear on a regular basis, is outdated or no longer fits, and I’ve got a closet exploding with items that need to be given away, sold on consignment, etc.
+As a full-time blogger, I receive a ton of product, whether it’s by brands just hoping I’ll try and/or wear their pieces and tag them, along with pieces for actual negotiated and sponsored posts or projects, and sometimes just because (with no strings attached).
+Couple receiving all these products (accessories, beauty products, clothes, etc.) with all the items I personally purchase for projects or outfit shoots.
+And add on top of the aforementioned, the clothing that I no longer wear on a regular basis because it’s outdated or no longer fits.
+All of that equals one mess of a closet exploding with items that need to be given away, sold on consignment, etc.

 You might also notice I have quite a few handbags.
 You can say designer purses are one of my major weaknesses.
-And, honestly I’m actually one of those few people who change out their purse pretty regularly.
-Clearly I needed a more seamless purse organization and storage system that would make it not only easier to swap out my purses, but also easy to see what I have.
+Honestly I’m actually one of those few people who change out their purse pretty regularly.
+Clearly I need a more seamless purse organization and storage system that would make it not only easier to swap out my purses, but also easy to see what I have.

-The day finally came to get organized with Amy and we jumped right in.
-First we pulled out everything from the closet.
-We found new homes for my computer boxes, because honestly I never use them, but it’s one of those things that I can’t part ways from… just in case.
+When Amy returned for our organizing session, we jumped right in.
+We pulled out everything from the closet and found new homes for my computer boxes, because even though they’re never used, they’re one of those things I know I’ll need as soon as I toss them.
 We threw out any trash and junk, and made donation piles for things I no longer wanted or needed.
 So with a fresh slate, we could begin the organization process.

-We then used the Hyacinth storage baskets I already owned (also from the Container Store, and still available), to better organize my purses.
+I already had these Hyacinth storage baskets on hand, and they were perfect to organize my purses on the shelves.
 Amy worked on this process, color coordinating my pieces as well as grouping together similar sizes – totes, shoulder bags, etc.

-Truly, it was a little bit of magic.
 Before I knew it, the closet was super organized!
 My purses were color-coded and organized by type.
 Within the Elfa door system, my clutches and smaller bags were organized.
 We ended up opting to stuff each of my bags with their original dustbag, to help keep their shape.
-I used to store each of my bags inside their dustbag, which obviously made it difficult to see which was which.
+Previously I would store each of my bags inside their dustbag, which obviously made it difficult to see which was which.

 Truly, simple ideas like stuffing the bag with their dustbag, was something I had never thought of.
 And albeit it, not rocket science, Amy offered me tips and tricks that helped to simplify.